The best workout headphones in 2022 | CNN Underscored

 Water and sweat resistance

-All of the workout headphones we tested are water resistant to some degree, typically described using an IP (ingress protection) rating, which uses two digits to describe protection against dust and moisture (if it isn’t rated against one or the other, you’ll see an “X” in one of the places.
-This will assure that you won’t ruin the electronics after an intensely sweaty workout, a dusty trail run, or in the rain.
-The dust scale runs from 1 to 6 and the water resistance scale runs from 1 to 9: thus an IP rating of IPX1 includes no dust resistance and only mild moisture protection; a rating of IPX9 is fully waterproof; a rating of IP68 is dustproof and can survive immersion in water
+All of the workout headphones we tested are water-resistant to some degree, typically described using an IP (ingress protection) rating, which uses two digits to describe protection against dust and moisture (if it isn’t rated against one or the other, you’ll see an “X” in one of the places.
+This will ensure that you won’t ruin the electronics after an intensely sweaty workout, a dusty trail run or in the rain.
+The dust scale runs from 1 to 6 and the water resistance scale runs from 1 to 9.
+An IP rating of IPX1 includes no dust resistance and only mild moisture protection; a rating of IPX9 is fully waterproof; a rating of IP68 is dustproof and can survive immersion in water

 Usability and controls